EmmanuelLefevre/Documentations/Tutorials/powershell_global_git_ignore_manager_script.md

 gir
 ```

-The magic happens, you've just copied your configuration with a single command 🔥🔥🔥
+The magic happens, you've just copied your .gitignore configuration with a single command 🔥🔥🔥

 ## Console Application Screens